Tips and tricks for hiking hydration, water bladders, keeping feet happy, avoiding aches and pains – as well as how to get out on the trail quickly.

 The pack can be dedicated to the bladder with just a little room for day hike gear, or a regular backpack with a pocket to place a reservoir.
 Water bottles can be carried inside a pack, on outside pockets or in a dedicated waist belt pack.

 We prefer to use a water bladder inside our packs.
 The backpacks we use have a sleeve pocket to slip the bladder in and a hole to run the tube out and around to clip into the pack strap.
 The end of the tube has a “bite valve” that releases water when you bite on it.
 This is an easy way to drink as you hike.
+[What we use: We’ve been using Camelback reservoirs for ages.
+Pictured is our Antidote but they have a newer model available called the Crux.]

-On a longer hike or in really hot weather, we add a water bottles into the mesh pockets on the outside of the backpack.
+On a longer hike or in really hot weather, we add water bottles into the mesh pockets on the outside of the backpack.
 For shorter hikes, we may use just bottles.
 Water bottles are quicker to fill and clean, but can be more awkward to grab while hiking – depending on how they carried.

 It really comes down to personal preference to which is better.
 If you are new to hiking, or just giving it a go and not sure if you’ll hike much… a water bottle is a less expensive investment.
 But for frequent hikers, or those doing longer hikes… we find that a hydration bladder is the only way to go.